kadykov/cv-adapt/docs/reference/api/auth.md

 ## Implementation Details

 - Authentication uses FastAPI's security utilities and OAuth2 password flow
+  - The frontend automatically maps the email field to username as required by OAuth2
+  - The grant_type=password parameter is required by the OAuth2 specification
 - Passwords are hashed using bcrypt
 - Environment variables control token secrets and expiration times
 - CORS is configured to handle credentials properly